apache/druid/docs/data-management/manual-compaction.md

 There are some requirements when triggering a minor compaction:
 - Set `useConcurrentLocks: true` in the task context.
 Minor compaction uses REPLACE locks over the entire interval.
-- `dropExisting: true` is allowed with segments `inputSpec`; the task replaces only the compacted segments.
+- Set `dropExisting: true` in the ioConfig.

 ### Segment `inputSpec`

-The segment `inputSpec` is deprecated, instructions for usage will no longer be documented.
-Please use the above 2 `inputSpec` instead.
+No longer documented as this is deprecated.
+Please use `interval` or `minor` specs instead.

 ## Compaction dimensions spec